josep-pujol/fsfd-tasking/README.md

         - Add any status you like plus their associated order
         - Make sure you add the default values ```Not started``` with order ```0```, and ```Completed``` which show have the highest order
     - ```tasks``` collection just need to be created, and then populated through the application
-9. To ensure all is working properly, run the Unit tests from Terminal, type ```python3 -m unittest discover```
+9. To ensure all is working properly, run the Unit tests from Terminal, type ```python3 manage.py test```